adionmission/Shopping-Mall-Sales/README.md

 ## Data Manipulation

+Corrected “3 Carolina” into “Carolina”

+Corrected “3 Dakota” into “Dakota”

+Corrected “4 Virginia” into “Virginia”

+Added a column gender

 Converted string into integers for statistical analysis.

 | Serial Number | Attribute     | Class      | Names                                                          |